callemil/Sequelizer/README.md

 **Nanopore bioinformatics for edge computing**

-Analyze DNA sequences in real-time, on-device.
-Sequelizer brings efficient bioinformatics to embedded sequencers, smartphones, and edge servers - processing nanopore data streams as they're generated, not hours later in the cloud.

 </div>

 ---

+## About

+Analyze DNA sequences in real-time, on-device, across the edge network.

+Sequelizer brings efficient bioinformatics to embedded sequencers, smartphones, and edge servers - processing nanopore data streams as they're generated, not hours later in the cloud.

 ## Installation